nickopotamus/mercat-website/content/authors/dr-nick-plummer/_index.md

 ---
 title: Dr Nick Plummer
 role: ICU Lead
-avatar_filename: nick.jpg
-bio: Nick is an ST6 dual trainee in Nottingham, and currently research fellow in critical care at NUH
+bio: Nick is an ST6 dual trainee in Nottingham, and currently a research fellow in critical care at NUH
 interests: []
 social: